 My kids aren’t too big on sauces, so when I make pulled pork, I typically keep the sauce on the side.
-And when we are cooking up a 5-pound pork shoulder roast, you can bet we have lots of leftover pulled pork.
+And when we are cooking up a 5-pound pork shoulder roast, you can bet we have lots of leftovers.
 And these pulled pork tacos are one of my family’s favorite ways of enjoying those leftovers.

 Pulled pork vs carnitas

-Shredded pork, aka pulled pork, isn’t just a favorite in American cuisine.
-Carnitas is basically the Mexican version of pulled pork.
+Shredded pork isn’t just a favorite in American cuisine.
+Carnitas is basically the Mexican version of this dish.
 Many times it is cooked with spices like cumin and, chiles.
 Like pulled pork, it is made from the pork should shoulder or pork butt, which is nice and fatty.

 This fat gives tremendous flavor and moisture to the meat as it cooks.
-Carnitas tends to be more on the crispy side compared to pulled pork.
+Carnitas tends to be more on the crispy side compared its American counterpart.
 But my family loves our smoked pulled pork, especially the crispy parts.
 So our preference is to have the pork shoulder cooked low and slow on the grill than in the slow cooker.

 Best toppings for pulled pork tacos